How To Have It All With Flexible Study

 An important factor to remember is that you’re never alone.
 There’s unlimited access to industry experts, career planning advice, and hours of elective tutorials to help you on your way.

-Ann deferred her Business Administration diploma after commencing a new job that required a substantial amount of overtime.
+Ann deferred her business administration diploma after commencing a new job that required a substantial amount of overtime.
 A few months later, she contacted CAL to get going again.
 “I now feel like I’m in a better position to refocus on finishing my diploma.
 I only have two subjects left, and I would love to complete the second part of this course as I have thoroughly enjoyed it so far.
 I have learned so much and found myself applying many of these skills in my new role.”

 Easy adjustments for peace of mind